kimmanis/LaunchPage/README.md

 **find in views/layouts/application**

 ## Config
-Open the config/application.yml file to change the following
+Open the **config/application.yml** file to change the following:
-- Google analytics
+- Google analytics (e.g. UA-)
-- SEO meta information (e.g. Description)
+- SEO meta information (e.g. description)
 - Facebook meta and social sharing (e.g. share copy and Twitter handle)

 =================

 ## Deploying to Heroku
 This code uses SQLite for development but PostgreSQL for production.
 This is because Heroku only supports PostgreSQL but it's a pain to set up locally.
 You need to have Heroku installed and set up already for all this goodness to work.
-Those instructions can be found at https://devcenter.heroku.com/articles/quickstart.
+Detailed instructions can be found in the [Heroku getting started guide](https://devcenter.heroku.com/articles/rails3).

 To create a new heroku site: <code>heroku apps:create exampleName</code>